HashNuke/rotor/README.md

 # Rotor

-WatchGroupServer
-  * stores data about watch groups

-FileWatcher
-  * watches for changes and triggers rotor functions when required

-EventServer
-  * runs events upto the possible limit
-  * if the parallel event limit is triggered, then the event is ignored

 Rotor is a build system for Elixir projects.
 Use it to compile things, run commands or do anything that needs to be run when files change.

 > *[Wreckers][1] don't call for backup, they call for cleanup ~!*